Laurel Daniels Abbruzzese, PT, EdD, FNAP

 Marc Dickstein, MD

-Dr. Dickstein has received numerous awards for teaching including the Columbia University Presidential Award for Outstanding Teaching (2006), the Charles W. Bohmfalk Memorial Prize for Contributions to Teaching in the Preclinical Sciences (2002), Teacher of the Year awards from the 1st-year medical students (2001, 2003, 2005, 2009) and recipient of the Distinguished Teaching Award from the VP&S graduating class (2010, 2012).
+Dr. Dickstein, Professor of Anesthesiology, has received numerous awards for teaching including the Columbia University Presidential Award for Outstanding Teaching (2006), the Charles W. Bohmfalk Memorial Prize for Contributions to Teaching in the Preclinical Sciences (2002), Teacher of the Year awards from the 1st-year medical students (2001, 2003, 2005, 2009) and recipient of the Distinguished Teaching Award from the VP&S graduating class (2010, 2012).
 He was the Director of the 1st-year course, Science Basic to the Practice of Medicine & Dentistry from 2000-2009, and introduced many innovations to that course including an audience response system, resources for e-learning, and a mentoring program in which 4th-year students taught 1st-year students (Back to My Classroom).
 He developed a series of on-line cardiovascular physiology textbooks and simulators (Harvi) that are being used in undergraduate and graduate medical education world-wide.
 He was the Director of the Medical Education Scholarly Project track at VP&S from its inception until 2018.